Find Affordable College Courses

 $50,302 Average Tuition & Fees

-Clark University landed the #10 spot in the 2023 rankings for the best value natural resources and conservation programs.
+Clark University ranked #10 on this year’s Best Value Natural Resources & Conservation Schools in Massachusetts list.
 Located in the city of Worcester, Clark is a private not-for-profit school with a small student population.

-In-state tuition fees for undergraduate students at Clark are $50,302 per year.
+The average tuition and fees for an in-state undergraduate at Clark are $50,302 a year.
 On average, natural resources and conservation graduates from Clark take out $26,000 in student loans while working on their degree.

-Full Natural Resources & Conservation at Clark University Report
+Read full report on Natural Resources & Conservation at Clark University

 Best Value Natural Resources & Conservation Colleges in the New England Region

-Explore all the Best Value Natural Resources & Conservation Colleges in the New England Area or other specific states within that region.
+Explore all the Best Value Natural Resources & Conservation Schools in the New England Area or other specific states within that region.

 State Degrees Awarded